jinseo-James-Cha/jinseo-James-Cha/README.md

 And leaving in Korea now.<br>

 Playing tennis is my one of favorite sports since I was 9 years old !
+Nowadays, I am enjoying Golf with my family and friends :)

 ## 🤓 My values
 Speaking English&한국어 Fluently<br>